Accessibility Assistant

 About this plugin

-The A11y - Focus Order plugin lets you add accessibility annotations over your designs for the interactive elements of desktop, website, and mobile applications.
-You can share these annotations with engineers as part of your design.
+The A11y - Focus Order plugin is now the Accessibility Assistant!
+It not only lets you add accessibility annotations over your designs for the interactive elements of desktop, website, and mobile applications, but also provides checklists and notes to review designs for accessibility before you spec.
+Share these annotations with designers, and then share the spec with engineers as part of your design.
 Accessibility is critical for good design.
 Making your designs accessible makes them easier to use for everyone.
 Our plugin addresses a very specific corner of accessibility.
 As designers, we often think about accessibility visually, in terms of color contrast, type readability, etc. This plugin addresses accessibility for keyboarding and screen reader software.
 It helps designers and engineers create a plan for how their product will interact with this technology so that screen readers can communicate properly with their users.

 Annotating the focus/tab order for your designs is critical for accessibility